Sholem Aleichem College: Performing arts

 Sholem Aleichem College has a well developed visual and performing Arts Program.

 A highlight of the Sholem school calendar is the school musical, in which every single student participates.
-Senior students also have the opportunity to become filmmakers, with a very unusual program that sees a specialist film director visit the school from the United States to tutor the students through the process of making a short film.
+Senior students also have the opportunity to become filmmakers, with a very unusual program that sees specialist film director Mike Feurstein visit the school from the United States to tutor the students through the process of making a short film.

 Of particular interest is the instrumental music program.
-Every student in Years 3-6 has the opportunity to learn an instrument of their choice (from flute, clarinet, violin, cello and percussion), for free.
+Every student in Years 3–6 has the opportunity to learn an instrument of their choice (from flute, clarinet, violin, cello and percussion), for free.
 This program has enabled Sholem to form ensembles / orchestras at each Year level.
 The students perform regularly at school and extensively within the Jewish and wider community.

 House system

-The four houses, Molodovsky (green), Peretz (yellow), Reyzen (red) are Leyb (blue) are mainly used for interhouse activities such as sporting events and community involvement and are named for Yiddish writers and poets – Kadya Molodowsky, Mani Leyb, Avrom Reyzen, I.L.
+The four houses, Molodovsky (green), Peretz (yellow), Reyzen (red) and Leyb (blue) are mainly used for interhouse activities such as sporting events and community involvement and are named for Yiddish writers and poets – Kadya Molodowsky, Mani Leyb, Avrom Reyzen, I.L.
 Peretz.